SAFEHR-data/PIXL/pixl_ehr/README.md

 pip install -e ../pixl_core/[test] .[test] pytest -m "not processing"
 ```

 and the processing tests with

 ```bash
 ./tests/run-processing-tests.sh
 ```

+To test the availability of a CogStack instance, we mock up a *FastAPI* server which simply takes in
+some input text and returns the same text.
+The configuration of this mock instance is defined in [`tests/dummy-services`](./tests/dummy-services/).

 ## Usage